ObsidianWitch/eduostep/hw42-file-journaling/answers.md

 The directory data inside `data[12]` corresponding to `inode[4]` has a corrupted parent directory (`(..,3)`) entry. `inodes[3]` is not allocated.
 The repair tool can iterate over the hierarchy to find the parent directory and restore the correct inode number.
 In our case entry `(w,4)` references `inode[4]` and can be found in `data[0]` corresponding to `inode[0]` (root).
 So, entry `(..,3)` should be restored to `(..,0)`.

 **Q9**.
 Change the seed to `-S 16` and `-S 20`; which inconsistency do you see?
 Use `-c` to check your answer.
 How should the repair tool fix the problem?

+* `-S 16`: `inode[13]` points to unallocated `data[7]`.
+With `-c` we can see the inode originally pointed to `-1`.
+* `-S 20`: `inode[8]` points to unallocated `data[11]`.
+With `-c` we can see the inode originally pointed to `data[6]`.
+* In both cases the inodes should point to `-1`, because the repair tool cannot possibly know with certainty which data blocks were originally referenced without some kind of redundancy or log.
+In the second case we now have an orphaned data blocks corresponding to a directory.
+We can delete it, leading to orphaned inodes which could be referenced again in `/lost+found`.
+Trying to reference the orphaned data block(s) again seem non-trivial in a real world situation case where inodes can have multiple data pointers.